Jennifer Aniston: 1994–2004: Friends and worldwide recognition

-Depressed over her four unsuccessful television shows, Aniston approached Warren Littlefield at a Los Angeles gas station asking for reassurance.
-The head of NBC entertainment encouraged her to continue acting, and a few months later helped cast her in Friends, a sitcom set to debut on NBC's 1994–1995 fall lineup.
+Depressed over her four unsuccessful television shows, Aniston approached TV executive Warren Littlefield at a Los Angeles gas station asking for reassurance.
+As the head of NBC entertainment, he encouraged her to continue acting, and a few months later helped cast her in Friends, a sitcom set to debut on NBC's 1994–1995 fall lineup.
 The producer wanted Aniston to audition for the role of Monica Geller, but Courteney Cox was deemed more suitable, and Aniston was cast as Rachel Green.
 She was also offered a spot as a featured player on Saturday Night Live, but turned it down in favor of Friends.
 She played Rachel until the show ended in 2004, when Aniston took a 15-year hiatus from television save for occasional guest roles.

 The program was a massive hit and Aniston, along with her co-stars, gained worldwide recognition.
 Her character was especially popular.
 She received five Primetime Emmy Award nominations (two for Supporting Actress, three for Lead Actress), and won for Lead Actress.
 She was also nominated for two Golden Globe Awards and won in 2003 as Best Actress – Television Series Musical or Comedy.
 According to the Guinness Book of World Records, Aniston (along with her female co-stars) became the highest-paid television actress of all time with her $1 million-per-episode paycheck during the final season of Friends.
 Her character's relationship with Ross Geller, portrayed by David Schwimmer, was widely popular among audiences; they were frequently voted television's favorite couple in polls and magazines.

 After a four-year hiatus, Aniston returned to film work in 1996, when she performed in the ensemble cast of romantic comedy She's the One.
 Her first starring film vehicle was Picture Perfect (1997), where she played a struggling young advertising executive opposite Kevin Bacon and Jay Mohr.
 It received mixed reviews and was only a moderate commercial success; but Aniston's performance was more warmly received, with many critics suggesting that she had screen presence.
 In 1998, she appeared as a woman who falls for a gay man (played by Paul Rudd) in the romantic comedy The Object of My Affection, and the next year she starred as a restaurant waitress in the cult film Office Space.
+In 1999, Aniston had the first voice acting role of her career as a single mother in Brad Bird's animated science fiction film The Iron Giant.
+Despite receiving critical acclaim, the film was considered a box office failure upon release, but has since earned a cult following.